fauzaanu/djangorp/README.md

 - The project template directory includes a folder called `icons` which contains lucide icons ()
 - The idea is to use django template tag of include and add the icons to the templates

+### Toasts

+- Toasts from https://github.com/talsu/vanilla-toast are included by default
+- any view that sends a context with the keys present on `mysite/templates/toast/toast_body.html` will display a toast
+- Eg: toast_message, toast_error, toast_success
+- For example: After some action is complete a session variable can be set and the view can be redirected to the main page that would display the toast.
+This page should also delete the session variable so that it can never repeat.

 ### Role of Redis